ruanyf/webpack-demos/README.md

 Attention, you have to use two loaders to transform CSS file.
 First is [CSS-loader](https://www.npmjs.com/package/css-loader) to read CSS file, and another is [Style-loader](https://www.npmjs.com/package/style-loader) to insert Style tag into HTML page.
 Different loaders are linked by exclamation mark(!).

-After launching the server, `index.html` will have inline style.
+After launching the server, `index.html` will have internal style sheet.

 ```html
 <head>